Best Medicare Advantage Plans in Texas (2026)

 blueCheck icon

-Texas has 172 Medicare Advantage plans from 16 providers across HMO, HMO-POS, PPO and Regional PPO plan types, with most plans charging no monthly premium and providing enhanced Part D drug coverage.
+Texas has 172 Medicare Advantage plans from 16 providers across HMO, HMO-POS, PPO and Regional PPO plan types.
+Most plans charge $0 monthly premiums and include enhanced Part D drug coverage.

 blueCheck icon

-Devoted Health is the best HMO Medicare Advantage provider in Texas, while Alignment Health Plan is best for HMO-POS and Wellcare is best for PPO.
+Devoted Health ranks first for HMO plans in Texas, Alignment Health Plan for HMO-POS and WellCare for PPO.

 blueCheck icon

-Compare Texas Medicare Advantage plans based on your specific healthcare needs, including which doctors and hospitals you want to access, your prescription medications and your budget for premiums and out-of-pocket costs.
+Compare Texas Medicare Advantage plans based on your healthcare needs: which doctors and hospitals you want, your prescription medications and your budget for premiums and out-of-pocket costs.

 Compare Medicare Advantage Rates